Gaush1/MovieVista/README.md

 ## Project Background

-This web application is developed using React.
-It is a Movie and TV Shows listing web application where users are able to filter out the media_type depending upon their tast's.
-Movies and Tv shows are listed with their detaild page showing all related Information about the perticular media.
-Users can explore Movies and Tv shows in explore section and search for the interested Movies and shows.
+This web application was developed using React.
+It is a Movie and TV Shows listing web application where users are able to filter out the media type depending upon their requirements.
+Movies and TV shows are listed on their detailed page showing all the related information about the particular media.
+Users can explore Movies and TV shows in the explore section and search for the interested Movies and shows.